SNL-WaterPower/siweed/README.md

 ### Prerequisites
 - SIWEED requires
 	- [Arduino IDE 1.8.13](https://www.arduino.cc/en/main/software) or higher for programming Arduinos
-		- Libraries
-			- DueTimer(1.4.7)
-			- Encoder (1.4.1)
-			- Jonswan
+		- Libraries are included in the repo.
+Many are modified, so you need to use the versions in the repo.
+		- Arduino SAM boards package
-	- [Processing IDE 3.5.4](https://processing.org/download/) or higher for programming the GU
+	- [Processing IDE 3.5.4](https://processing.org/download/) or higher for programming the GUI
-		- Libraries
-			- Sound
-			- Console
-			- Meter
-			- ControlP5
+		- Libraries are included in the repo.
+Many are modified, so you need to use the versions in the repo.

 ### Installation